ThriveEngineer/messages/README.md

-# Nothing messages
+# Messages

 ![Logo](https://framerusercontent.com/images/S1reQas41vn9JiEzgT3TxwQbIUw.png)

-Nothing Messages is a messanger, where you are chatting with your email.
-Download [APK](https://github.com/ThriveEngineer/messages/releases/download/v1.0.0/app-release.apk)
+Messages is a messanger, where you are chatting with your email.
+Messages is also available with the Nothing theme.
+Download Nothing themed Messages [APK](https://github.com/ThriveEngineer/messages/releases/download/v1.0.0/app-release.apk) Download Normal themed Messages

 ## Features✨
 - Light/dark mode